Bijective counting of involutive Baxter permutations: Counting

-Call $\cF=\cup_n\cF_n$ the family of Baxter permutations with no fixed point, counted according to half the number of elements.
-In this part it is good to rotate the encoding triples of paths by $45$ degrees ccw, delete the first (east) step in the third path of the triple, and rescale by $\sqrt{2}$.
-This way the paths have steps $(-1/2,+1/2)$ (shortly $\nwarrow$) or $(+1/2,+1/2)$ (shortly $\nearrow$), and the bijection of Theorem~\ref{theo:bij} specializes into a bijection between $\cF$ and the class $\cR=\cup_n\cR_n$ of non-intersecting triples of paths, each with $n-1$ steps either $\nwarrow$ or $\nearrow$, with starting points $(-1,0)$, $(0,0)$, $(1,0)$ and such that the endpoints of the first two paths are at distance $1$ on the axis $\{y=\tfrac{n-1}{2}\}$.
-To enumerate the paths in $\cR$ we include them in the bigger class $\cU=\cup_n\cU_n$ defined the same way, except that the third path is allowed to intersect the two other paths; we call $\cS=\cup_n\cS_n$ the subclass of objects in $\cU$ where the third path meets the second path (and possibly also the first path); so we have $\cU=\cR+\cS$.
-Calling $u_n$, $r_n$, $s_n$ the respective counting coefficients, we have $u_n=r_n+s_n$, so
+\begin{claim} For $n\geq 1$, $\cF_n$ is in bijection with the set $\cR_n$ of non-intersecting triples of paths, each with $n-1$ steps either $\nwarrow$ or $\nearrow$, with starting points $(-1,0)$, $(0,0)$, $(1,0)$ and such that the endpoints of the first two paths are at distance $1$ on the line $\{y=\tfrac{n-1}{2}\}$. \end{claim} \begin{proof} By Theorem~\ref{theo:bij} $\cF_n$ is in bijection with the set of non-intersecting triples of finite binary walks $(W_1,W_2,W_3)$ with starting points $(-1,1)$, $(0,0)$, and $(0,-1)$, and end-points on the line $\{x+y=n-1\}$ such that the end-points of $W_1$ and $W_2$ are at distance $\sqrt{2}$.
+Since the $3$ walks do not intersect, the first step of the third walk is always an East-step, hence can be removed with no loss of information.
+This way the $3$ walks start on the line $\{x+y=0\}$ with $W_1$ at distance $\sqrt{2}$ from $W_2$ itself at distance $\sqrt{2}$ from $W_3$.
+Hence, rotating the figure counter-clockwise by $\pi/4$ and rescaling by $\sqrt{2}$, one has a triple of paths in $\cR_n$. \end{proof}

+To enumerate the triples in $\cR_n$, we inject $\cR_n$ in the bigger set $\cU_n$ defined the same way, except that the third path is allowed to intersect the two other paths.
+Let $\cS_n$ be the subset of objects in $\cU_n$ where the third path meets the second path (and possibly also the first path); so we have $\cU_n=\cR_n+\cS_n$.
+Let $u_n$, $r_n$, $s_n$ be the cardinalities of $\cU_n$, $\cR_n$, and $\cS_n$, respectively.
+We have $u_n=r_n+s_n$, so that

+We now state a basic lemma~\cite{Lev:59} which we will use to obtain formulas for $u_n$ and $s_n$ (the case $k=1$, which gives the Catalan numbers, is illustrated in Figure~\ref{fig:paths}(a)):

+\begin{Lemma}[folklore] For $n$ and $k$ positive integers, let $a_n^{(k)}$ be the number of non-intersecting pairs $(P_1,P_2)$ of paths (counted up to horizontal translation) each with $n-1$ steps either $\nwarrow$ or $\nearrow$, starting at distance $k$ on the line $\{y=0\}$ and ending at distance $1$ on the line $\{y=(n-1)/2\}$.
+Then